Skip to content

 print("Too large for a single pull; partition by year.")

 A single query cannot be paged indefinitely.
 The API stops serving results once the start offset reaches a few thousand records, so a query matching more than that ceiling can never be retrieved in full from one uninterrupted search.
-The remedy is to split the search into pieces that each stay under the ceiling, and the year of publication is the natural facet to split on because it is recorded on every record and divides a literature cleanly.
+The remedy is to split the search into pieces that each stay under the ceiling, and the year of publication is the natural facet to split on, because it is recorded on every record and divides a literature without leaving gaps or overlaps.

 plan = sf.SearchPlan(q, years=range(2010, 2021), partition="year")